sainakashani/TI-C2000-Projects/SPI/README.md

-# C2000 SPI Communication
+# C2000 SPI, ADC & PWM
-SPI and ADC communication project developed on the **TI TMS320F28379D (C2000)**.
+Embedded communication and signal-generation project developed on the **TI TMS320F28379D (C2000)**.
-The system samples 14 ADC channels every 100 µs and prepares an 18-word packet containing a header, sequence number, ADC samples, XOR checksum, and end marker using a double-buffer structure.
+The system samples 14 ADC channels every 100 µs, builds an 18-word data packet, and supports SPI transmission using a double-buffer structure.
-## SPI Validation
+SPI communication was validated using:
-- SPI-A configured as Master
+- SPI-A internal loopback
-- SPI-B configured as Slave
+- SPI-A → SPI-B communication
-- Internal SPI-A loopback test available
+- `HELLO` transmit/receive comparison
-- SPI-A → SPI-B communication tested using `HELLO`
+- Timeout and pass/fail checks
-- Transmitted and received words are compared with timeout detection
+The project also includes **7 configurable ePWM outputs** on GPIO0–GPIO6.
-- GPIO31 indicates a successful SPI-A → SPI-B test
+Their duty cycles can be changed at runtime through debug variables (`g_pwm1_duty` to `g_pwm7_duty`) from 0% to 100%.
-The code also includes configurable ePWM outputs for oscilloscope testing and a packet transmission function for external SPI communication.
+The PWM outputs were also verified using an oscilloscope.
 **MCU:** TI TMS320F28379D
 **IDE:** Code Composer Studio
 **Language:** C